 “Darkness cannot drive out darkness: only light can do that.
 Hate cannot drive out hate: only love can do that.” ― Martin Luther King Jr., A Testament of Hope: The Essential Writings and Speeches

 Despite the passage of civil rights legislation in 1964 and 1965, change was slow.
-James Meredith, the first African American to enroll at the University of Mississippi, set out to draw attention to the continuing racial oppression in the Mississippi Delta and to encourage voter registration by African Americans in the face of opposition and the fear it produced.
-He embarked on his solo mission, The March Against Fear, in June 1966, starting in Memphis Tennessee with the intent of ending at the State house in Jackson Mississippi, the state capital.
-On the second day of his march, Meredith was shot by a white sniper by the name of James Aubrey.
+James Meredith, the first African American to enroll and integrate the University of Mississippi, set out to draw attention to the continuing racial oppression in the Mississippi Delta and to encourage voter registration by African Americans in the face of opposition and the fear it produced.
+He embarked on his solo mission, The March Against Fear, on June 5th, 1966, starting in Memphis, Tennessee with the intent of ending at the State house in Jackson Mississippi, the state capital.
+On the second day of his march, Meredith was shot by a white sniper by the name of Aubrey James Norvell.
 Upon learning of the shooting, other Civil rights leaders, organizations and supporters, including Dr. Martin Luther King Jr., decided to continue the march.

 The next day was brutally hot, so our hosts gave us salt pills to prevent dehydration.There were about 200 of us, and as we marched through each town we kept picking up more people.
 We were among the few whites in the mostly black crowd.
 Angry faced locals lined the highway, some carrying rifles, harassing us as we walked by.
 Our oldest child, Sara, remembers the hate filled face of a woman riding in a truck, with guns on a rack in the back.
 The woman shouted obscenities in her face and spit on her.
 Immediately our 12 year old was swept into the middle of the marchers to keep her safe.
 A grandmotherly black woman right behind her said, “Don’t you fret about it honey, we’re just gonna sing.”
 And they did.